-Other legislative changes have been proposed and adopted in the United States since the ACA was enacted.
-On August 2, 2011, the Budget Control Act of 2011, among other things, created measures for spending reductions by Congress.
-A Joint Select Committee on Deficit Reduction, tasked with recommending a targeted deficit reduction of at least \$1.2 trillion for the years 2013 through 2021, was unable to reach required goals, thereby triggering the legislation's automatic reduction to several government programs.
-This includes aggregate reductions of Medicare payments to providers of 2% per fiscal year.
-These reductions went into effect on April 1, 2013 and, due to subsequent legislative amendments to the statute, will remain in effect through 2027 unless additional congressional action is taken.
-On January 2, 2013, the American Taxpayer Relief Act of 2012 was signed into law, which, among other things, further reduced Medicare payments to several types of providers.
+Other healthcare-related legislative and regulatory initiatives and reforms have been proposed and adopted in the United States since the ACA was enacted.
+In August 2011, the Budget Control Act of 2011, among other things, created measures for automatic spending reductions under certain circumstances.
+A Joint Select Committee on Deficit Reduction tasked with recommending a targeted deficit reduction of at least \$1.2 trillion for the years 2013 through 2021 was unable to reach required goals, thereby triggering the legislation's automatic reductions.
+This has resulted in aggregate reductions of Medicare payments to providers of, on average, 2% per fiscal year through 2029 unless Congress takes additional action.
+The American Taxpayer Relief Act of 2012, which was signed into law in January 2013, among other things further reduced Medicare payments to several types of providers.